-Pittsburgh Public Schools is the largest of 43 school districts in Allegheny County and second largest in Pennsylvania.
-We serve approximately 25,000 students in Kindergarten through Grade 12 in 59 schools.
-In addition, Early Childhood programs serve three- and four-year-olds in classrooms across the city.
+As the largest of 43 school districts in Allegheny County and second largest in Pennsylvania, Pittsburgh Public Schools serves more than 23,000 students in Kindergarten through Grade 12 in 54 schools.
+Also, Early Childhood programs serve 1,222 three- and four-year-olds in classrooms across the city.